-Man arrested ‘covered in blood’ as mother and children found dead in ‘triple murder’
+Mother found dead with her two children, 6 and 4, in ‘triple murder’ was NHS nurse

-Kettering ‘triple murder’: Man arrested at scene ‘covered in blood’ as mother and two children found dead
+Kettering ‘triple murder’: Mother found dead with her two children, 6 and 4, was NHS nurse

-Neighbours horrified at deaths of NHS nurse and her young childen
+Neighbours horrified at deaths of 35 year-old and her young children, aged six and four, in Kettering, Northamptonshire

-A man “covered in blood” was arrested on suspicion of murdering a nurse and her two children in a quiet residential block of flats.
+A man “covered in blood” was arrested on suspicion of murder after a nurse and her two children were found dead in a block of flats.

 Police are still questioning a 52-year-old man detained after they rushed to a flat in Kettering, Northamptonshire, on Thursday, where emergency services found the three with serious injuries.